conda-forge/admin-requests/README.md

 ## Reset your Feedstock Token

-If you want to reset your feedstock token to fix issues with uploads, place the name of your feedstock in a new `.txt` file in `token_reset/`.
+If you want to reset your feedstock token to fix issues with uploads, place the name of your package in a new `.txt` file in `token_reset/`, with the name of the package as its contents.
+Use the name without `-feedstock` (e.g., for `python-feedstock`, you should create `python.txt` with `python` as its contents).

 See `token_reset/example.txt` for an example.
-You should use the name without `-feedstock` (e.g., for `python-feedstock`, you put in just `python`).

 ## Archive or unarchive a feedstock